mindspore-ai/docs/docs/mindformers/docs/source_en/function/distributed_parallel.md

 - **Multi-copy parallelism**: Sequential scheduling algorithm is used to control the parallelism of fine-grained multi-branch operations (`fine_grain_interleave: 2`), improving the overlap of computing and communications.
 - **Optimizer parallelism**: The calculation of optimizers is distributed to multiple devices to reduce memory usage (`enable_parallel_optimizer: True`).

-> Note: Sequential parallelism must be turned on at the same time that fine-grained multicopy parallelism is turned on.
+> Sequential parallelism must be turned on at the same time that fine-grained multicopy parallelism is turned on.

 With the preceding configurations, the distributed training on Llama3-70B can effectively utilize hardware resources in a multi-node multi-device environment to implement efficient and stable model training.